-Some drugs are just as deadly as they are addictive, such as cocaine.
-This party drug has been around for many years.
-While most people know that it’s dangerous, they continue to use it because they’re afraid to stop.
-One reason is that of the intense cocaine withdrawal symptoms that they’re likely to experience.
+Some drugs are just as deadly as they are addictive.
+Perhaps the most accurate example is cocaine.
+This drug has been used for many years by people around the world.
+While most people know that it’s dangerous, they continue to use it because they’re don’t know how to stop.
+It is also incredibly difficult to end cocaine use because of the intense cocaine withdrawal symptoms that they’re likely to experience.

 What Is Cocaine?

-Before diving into the cocaine withdrawal symptoms, let’s talk about the drug itself.
-To understand why cocaine is a party drug, people have to know that it’s a strong stimulant.
-The drug gives them high levels of energy and feelings of happiness.
+Before exploring cocaine withdrawal symptoms, it’s essential to know the drug itself.
+Cocaine is known as a party drug because it’s a strong stimulant.
+The drug gives people high levels of energy and artificial feelings of happiness.

 Cocaine comes from the coca plant.
 People break down the substance into a powder that they can snort.
 Of course, they use other methods as well.
 These include smoking it, dissolving it in a liquid and injecting it, or rubbing it on their gums.

 While cocaine makes people feel good, it’s also very dangerous.
 It’s very addictive, and some people develop dependence after just a few uses.
-Also, the drug places a major strain on the heart by accelerating its rate and increasing blood pressure.
+Cocaine also places a major strain on the heart by accelerating its rate and increasing blood pressure.

 Cocaine Withdrawal Symptoms